ruchidesai/nipype-pbs-workflows/README.md

 ### License

-New BSD License which can be found [here](https://github.com/ruchidesai/nipype-pbs-workflows/blob/master/LICENSE)
+New BSD License which can be found in the [LICENSE file](https://github.com/ctsit/nipype-pbs-workflows/blob/master/LICENSE)